 While the size of allowable contributions to retirement plans is attractive to many taxpayers, there are other savings plans that also defer tax and, in some cases, help you avoid tax altogether.

-- 529 college savings plans—Though these plans are funded by after-tax dollars, qualifying withdrawals are tax-free.
+- 529 education savings plans—Though these plans are funded by after-tax dollars, qualifying withdrawals are tax-free.
 You can choose prepaid tuition plans or education savings plans.

 - Health coverage savings plans—These include health savings accounts, medical savings accounts and flexible spending arrangements.
 Plans are funded by you, your employer or a combination, though in each case, both contributions and withdrawals for qualifying expenses are tax-free.